Stuart Shaw (footballer): Career

-Shaw played for Aintree Villa Colts, before joining Harry Catterick's Everton.
-He played three First Division games for the "Toffees", as the Goodison Park outfit posted fourth and 11th-place finishes in the 1964–65 and 1965–66 campaigns.
-He dropped into the Second Division with Dick Graham's Crystal Palace in December 1966, but did not make a league appearance at Selhurst Park in the 1966–67 season and departed in March 1967.
+Shaw played for Aintree Villa Colts before joining Harry Catterick's Everton.
+He played three First Division games for the "Toffees" in the 1964–65 and 1965–66 seasons.
+The Goodison Park club finished fourth and eleventh.
+Stuart dropped into the Second Division with Dick Graham's Crystal Palace in December 1966, but did not make a league appearance at Selhurst Park in the 1966–67 season and departed in March 1967.
 He made one appearance as a substitute in the FA Cup third round as Palace lost 0–3 away to Leeds United.

 Shaw spent the 1967–68 and 1968–69 seasons with Southport, and scored six goals in 67 Third Division appearances under the stewardship of Billy Bingham and Don McEvoy.
 He left Haig Avenue and joined Gordon Lee's Port Vale in July 1969.
 He made his debut at Vale Park in a goalless draw with Peterborough United on 9 August, but was sidelined after breaking his rib in the match.
 He recovered to play four further games that season, as the "Valiants" won promotion out of the Fourth Division.
 He was given a free transfer to Northern Premier League side Morecambe in May 1970.
-He later played for Skelmersdale United and South Liverpool in the Northern Premier League, and then non-league sides Howard Sports and Fleetwood Hesketh.
+He later played for Skelmersdale United and South Liverpool in the Northern Premier League, and then non-League sides Howard Sports and Fleetwood Hesketh.